 Residential water use has a major effect on the river’s health.
 Did you know that the amount of water needed to restore natural flows in the river – an estimated 14.4 million gallons per day – is about equal to the estimated amount used for lawn watering?

-IRWA developed the Greenscapes North Shore program to educate watershed residents on ways to reduce their water use in lawns and gardens, and use environmentally friendly landscaping methods.
+Together with Salem Sound Coastwatch and Eight Towns and the Great Marsh we offer the Greenscapes North Shore program which works with local towns to educate watershed residents on ways to reduce their water use in lawns and gardens and use environmentally friendly landscaping methods.

 Water-friendly demonstration projects are taking root around the Ipswich River watershed including at our headquarters, Riverbend.
 These projects showcase techniques that residents and businesses can use to conserve water, recycle rainwater, and treat and recharge stormwater on their property.